troyfontaine/unifi_controller_letsencrypt/README.md

 #### -c | --cron

 This simply reinstalls the cron jobs for ACME.sh and for this script to ensure renewals continue normally.

+#### -h | --help

+This one doesn't do anything-the flags are new so I haven't had a chance to write the procedure for this one yet.